IAmPara0x/viwrap/README.md

 - [ ] How to identify when the prompt is up?

 - [X] How to determine when to supperese output from hmaster and when not to?

+- [ ] Check If we can implement batching such that we take multiple input at a time and process it.